-What is Brix?
+What Is Brix?

-Brix is a term popularized by Carey Reams.
 When used on plant sap it is primarily a measure of the carbohydrate level in plant juices.
 The instrument used to obtain a brix reading is the refractometer.
 Refractometers come in two basic styles, optical and digital.
 Both types work great.
 Here is how a refractometer is used: squeeze out some sap from a plant, put 2 drops of the juice on the prism, close the prism cover, point to a light source, focus the eye piece, and read the measurement.
 The brix reading is indicated where the light and dark fields intersect.

 What part of the plant is used for taking a brix reading?
 Whatever part you eat if it is ripe.
 If it is not ripe take the most recent mature leaves that have had full sunlight for at least 2 hours.
 Ideally measurements should be taken at the same time of day as you compare throughout the growing season.